bmshahrier/boston-house-price-prediction/README.md

 ### Model Creation and Testing

-I have created three models with following regressors and evaluate the `Mean Squared Error (MAE)` and `Mean Accuracy Error (MAE)` of each of them with train-test (80-20) dataset.
+I have created three models with following regressors and evaluate the `Mean Squared Error (MAE)` and `Mean Accuracy Error (MAE)` of each of them with train-test split (80-20) dataset.
 - Linear Regression
 - KNN Regression
 - Gradient Boosting Regression